I was the only person at the first showing of the Hard Miles movie at The Lyric cinema in Fort Collins.

 While I was in Spain, I read about a new movie coming out called Hard Miles.
 Billed as a classic underdog film reminiscent of the cycling classic Breaking Away, it immediately caught my attention.
 Based on a true story, the movie follows Greg Townsend, a Colorado social worker, who transforms the lives of teenage convicts by taking them on challenging bike rides.
 This narrative, combined with the 750-mile journey from Denver to the Grand Canyon and the feature of a Ventum bicycle—an innovative brand from Utah I’ve been interested in—made it a must-see for me.

 Since an immediate release of Hard Miles in Spain seemed unlikely, I added it to my to-do list for my next visit to the States.
 As luck would have it, the film was showing at The Lyric, an independent theater in Fort Collins, starting the day after I arrived in the Colorado city.
-In addition, my Audi TT got a flat tire, so after dropping it off at Discount Tire, I jogged one kilometer to The Lyric for the first showing at 11:45 a.m. on a Friday.
+In addition, my Audi TT got a flat tire, so after dropping it off at Discount Tire, I jogged one kilometer to The Lyric for the theater’s very first showing, at 11:45 a.m. on a Friday.
 I was the only person in the theater—a first for me, creating a unique and intimate viewing experience.

 As a cycling enthusiast since the late 1980s, I’ve enjoyed classics like Breaking Away (1979) and American Flyers (1985) multiple times.
 I was curious how Hard Miles would compare.
 The first thing that stood out was the product placement.
 Alongside the robin egg’s blue Ventum NS1 Greg Townsend rides, there was a Google Pixel phone (the Pixel 5, I think) and a non-Mac computer.
 This was a modern underdog story, after all

 However, I found it odd that Townsend frequently had to bring in his Ventum to a bike shop to repair its wheels.
 Modern wheels with deep rims and low spoke counts rarely go out of true, and with disc brakes, perfect trueness matters much less than it did in the old days.
-(I also wonder what Ventum thought about the suggestion that the wheels on their bikes are weak.)
+(I also wondered what Ventum thought about the suggestion that the wheels on their bikes are weak.)

 Despite this minor absurdity, the film showcased a truly modern bicycle with aero frameset, aero wheels, and fully integrated cable routing.
 Even the delinquents, riding older or homebuilt frames, had Shimano STI shifters, though with external instead of under-bar-tape cables.